 Every child loves to have their face painted.
 What we now know however is that skin can be super sensitive and it’s always important that we choose face paints that are not laden with nasty chemicals.
-To bring life to a Halloween costume this year, consider some clever Halloween make up designs.
+To bring to life your child’s Halloween costume this year, consider some clever Halloween makeup designs.
 You don’t need extensive makeup training, nor do you need to be a famous artist.
-Keep it simple, use just a few colors and aim to get it done fast; we all know how impatient excited kids can be.
+Keep it simple, use just a few colors, and aim to get it done fast; we all know how impatient and excited kids can be.

-Here are 4 easy to create Halloween Make-up ideas for Kids and costume suggestions.
+Here are 5 easy to create Halloween Make-up ideas for Kids and costume suggestions.

 1. The vampire

 For the perfect wicked witch or warlock face paint design, start with a base color of green body or face paint, then use yellow to add highlights on the nose, chin, forehead and cheeks.
 White or yellow eye shadow gives the eyes a sunken appearance.
 Don’t forget to add a few black wrinkles to the face too.
-Finish with black or dark green lipstick and a must have glue-on wart!
+Finish with black or dark green lipstick and a must-have glue-on wart!
 Please use a child-safe adhesive.
 Check out these cute witch costume ideas!

 4. The pumpkin